 Library of Congress

-A central authority for libraries within the United States, the Library of Congress is one of three national libraries that provides bibliographic data and standards, and guides the development of major library services such as a cataloging and information sharing.
+A central authority for libraries within the United States, the Library of Congress is one of three national libraries that provides bibliographic data and standards and guides the development of major library services such as cataloging and information sharing.

 Library of Congress Call Numbers